rodrihern/ramOS/README.md

 ## About US

-Name origin: ramOS = our initials (Rodrigo, Azul, Magali) and all data lives in RAM (no filesystem).
+Name origin: ramOS = our initials (Rodri, Azu, Magui) and all data lives in RAM (no filesystem).
 Logo: bouquet (ramos in Spanish = bouquets).

 History:
 - Started as a computer architecture course project at ITBA ([link to the repo](https://github.com/rodrihern/TPE-Arqui)).